pebreo/pebreo.github.io/endgame/partY-what.md

 Now consider Karmacoin, a system merging financial incentives with behavior.
 Imagine being rewarded financially for pursuing your passions, potentially leading to a more fulfilling work experience.
 Pro-social behavior, like volunteering, could be rewarded, promoting a more cooperative society.
 This could fundamentally alter how we work and even the way our economy functions.

 Both scenarios offer a glimpse of a future brimming with potential.
-Combined, the two would unleash human potential of all humanity!
+Combined, the two would unleash the potential of all humanity - billions of hearts & minds!

 ## TLDR